metaleap/mojo/atem/readme.md

 ```go
 func (me Prog) Eval(expr Expr) Expr
 ```
 Eval operates non-recursively via an internal call stack.
-A stack entry holds the callee and the args.
-The former is first evaluated down to a "callable" (ExprFuncRef or a closure), then only those args that are actually used.
-Then the "callable"'s body (or prim-op) is evaluated with all evaluated args reachable.
+Any stack entry beyond the "root" / "base" one (that at first holds `expr` and at the end the final result value) first holds some call's callee and the args.
+The former is first evaluated (down to a "callable": ExprFuncRef or a closure), next then only those args that are actually used.
+Then the "callable"'s body (or prim-op) is evaluated, consuming those freshly-obtained arg values.

 If not enough args are available, the result is a closure that does keep the already-evaluated args around for later completion.
 These will not be re-evaluated.

+The final result of `Eval` will be an `ExprNumInt`, an `ExprFuncRef` or such a closure value (an `*ExprCall` with `.IsClosure != 0`), the latter can be tested for linked-list-ness and extracted via `Prog.ListOfExprs`.

 #### func (Prog) JsonSrc